shyanyong/tp/docs/UserGuide.md

 </box>

-### Viewing help : `help`
+### How to view help : `help`

-Opens a help window.
-Embedded in the help window is a link to the official BayMeds user guide.
+If you need more information about how to use BayMeds, BayMeds allows you to view our [User Guide](#welcome-to-the-baymeds-user-guide).

+To open the help window, type the following command.

 Format:
 ```
 help
 ```

+You will then see a help window with the link to our User Guide pop up.

-### Exiting BayMeds : `exit`
+### How to exit BayMeds : `exit`

-Exits the application.
+In order to exit BayMeds, type the following command.

 Format:
 ```